stephenh/joist-java/docs/typeSafeQueries.md

 Overview
 --------

-joist-domain uses the schema information available at build-time to generate [Alias](ormAliases.html) classes that form a kind of type-safe DSL for SQL queries.
+Joist uses the schema information available at build-time to generate [Alias](aliases.html) classes that form a kind of type-safe DSL for SQL queries.

 Example
 -------